 At Family Services Ottawa, we are here to help you get the support you need.
 We welcome self-referrals.
-You may benefit from joining a MOMS Postpartum distress, depression and/or anxiety support group and/or from counselling services.
+You may benefit from joining the Beyond the Baby Blues distress, depression and/or anxiety support group and/or from counselling services.

 We are part of a larger community that provides support to women experiencing postpartum distress, depression and/or anxiety.
 There are many different resources available in Ottawa.
 Who can you add to your circle of support?